seqcode/Bichrom-Regression/README.md

 This is not required, but for consistency and reproducibility, it's highly suggested tuning the parameters in `config.yaml` file, then provide it to the training script.
 Things you might want to modify include:

-  - trainer.logger.save_dir: where tensorboard logger, checkpoint and config will be stored
+  - trainer.logger.save_dir/trainer.logger.version: where tensorboard logger, checkpoint and config will be stored
   - trainer.nodes/trainer.gpus/trainer.strategy: adjust these parameters to fit your machine capacity
   - trainer.precision: use 16 if you want to use half-precision training, this is not default cuz half-precision training could fail sometimes
   - optimizer.lr/optimizer.betas/...: Adam optimizer hyperparameters